 - The ashes may be returned to the family or other designated individual for final disposition.

-- Northeast College of Health Sciences will assume responsibility for disposition and will inter the ashes during its Annual Interment and Memorial Services in a sanctified location at Northeast College of Health Sciences.
+- Northeast College of Health Sciences will assume responsibility for disposition and will inter the ashes in a secure and sanctified location at Northeast College of Health Sciences.

 While the decision of final disposition is requested at the time of the donation, it is not binding and can be changed at any time by notifying the Anatomical Gift Program.
-With either option, family and friends of the deceased will be invited to the Memorial Service.
-It is at the Memorial Service that Northeast College of Health Sciences and its students express their appreciation to the donors and their families.
+With either option, next of kin identified on the donor enrollment booklet will be invited to a memorial service.
+It is at the memorial service that Northeast College of Health Sciences and its students express their appreciation to the donors and their families.

-Northeast College of Health Sciences does not offer payment for a body, but will assume responsibility for appropriate administrative and filing fees as well as for the cost of transportation of the remains to the College, up to a distance of 100 miles.
-For distances greater than 100 miles from the College, the next of kin or other designated individual(s) will be responsible to pay the excess charges for transportation to Northeast.
-Should death occur at any great distance from the Northeast, the Anatomical Gift Program will assist the family with the arrangements for donation to an Anatomical Gift Program at another medical school.
-Individuals who travel for extended periods to other parts of the United States to visit family and friends, and friends are also encouraged to join a donation program in that area to provide coverage for while away from home.
-The Anatomical Gift Program will assist you in locating a donation program at another medical school.
+Northeast College of Health Sciences does not offer payment for a body but will assume responsibility for appropriate administrative and filing fees as well as for the cost of transportation of the remains to the College, up to a distance of 150 miles.
+For distances greater than 150 miles from the College, the next of kin or other designated individual(s) will be responsible to pay the excess charges for transportation to Northeast.
+Should death occur at any great distance from Northeast, the Anatomical Gift Program will assist the family with the arrangements for donation to an anatomical gift program at another medical school.
+Individuals who travel for extended periods to other parts of the United States are encouraged to join a donation program in that area to provide coverage for when they are away from home.
+Northeast College will assist you in locating a donation program at another medical school.

-Northeast College of Health Sciences deeply appreciates your desire to bequeath your body for the purpose of natural health care education and/or research.
-In order for this matter to be handled in an orderly fashion, the following suggestions are offered:
+Northeast College of Health Sciences deeply appreciates your desire to bequeath your body for the purpose of healthcare education and/or research.:

 Below is a link to our Anatomical Gift Donation Kit.
 Please print out three copies.
 Please return only ONE (1) to: